santhanchsv/Demo/README.md

 <<<<<<< HEAD
-# Demo checking the log function to know fetch and merged now pushing
+# Demo checking the log function to know fetch and merged now pushing and now pulling
 =======
 ## Idea Title
 StartUp-Incubator : AI powered web portal for Startups